The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Derived Recurrences and Explicit Formulas

 \section{Derived Recurrences and Explicit Formulas}

-The coupled system of recursive relations in Theorem~\ref{theo:mainrec} can be algebraically combined to yield single higher-order recurrences for each of the four optimal move sequences $a_{n}$, $b_{n}$, $c_{n}$, and $d_{n}$.
+The coupled system of recursive relations in Proposition~\ref{prop:mainrec} can be algebraically combined to yield single higher-order recurrences for each of the four candidate move sequences $a_{n}$, $b_{n}$, $c_{n}$, and $d_{n}$.
 In this section, we derive these recurrences and list their initial values.
 We then provide explicit closed-form expressions for each sequence.

-\begin{proposition}[Higher-order recurrences] The optimal move sequences $a_n, b_n, c_n, d_n$ defined in Theorem~\ref{theo:mainrec} satisfy the following higher-order recurrences:
+\begin{proposition}[Higher-order recurrences] The candidate move sequences $a_n, b_n, c_n, d_n$ defined in Proposition~\ref{prop:mainrec} satisfy the following higher-order recurrences:

 \end{proposition}

 \begin{proof} We first derive the recurrence for $b_n$ using the simplified coupled system of Corollary~\ref{coro:simplified_coupled}:

 Substituting the expressions of $c_{n-1}$ and $d_{n-1}$ from the same corollary and applying the parity-dependent identities for floor functions from its proof yield